Can unmarried couples buy a house together?

 Purchasing A House Together

-Before you purchase a house with your better half, come to a consensus on how you will claim the property.
+Before purchasing a house with your better half, decide how you plan on claiming the property.
 Are you joint tenants?
-Are you tenants-in-common?
+Tenants-in-common?
 Perhaps only one of you is the homeowner?
 It’s an absolute must that you figure this out as soon as possible.

 Tenants-In-Common vs Joint Tenants